What Is Breast Augmentation?

 Length of Surgery

-Our team will schedule check-ups after your breast augmentation surgery.
+Our team will schedule check-ups after your breast augmentation procedure.
 They usually take place at four to six weeks, three months, and six months after surgery.
 It’s important to come to these follow-ups, so we can make sure you’re healing properly.

 Having your implants checked every few years after surgery is also a good idea.
 We’ll address any issues or questions you have.